 Giant hogweed was controlled by Finger Lakes PRISM staff across three PRISMs in 2021.
 28.7 acres were controlled.

 Goal 5.
-Funding and Support Secure funding and legislative support from federal, state, and local governments.
-Management of IS is complex and expensive.
-A major challenge for Finger Lakes PRISM is to secure the funding and support necessary to accomplish our mission in alignment with our vision.
-Strategies to garner funding and support must be targeted, dynamic, and consistent.
+Funding and Support

+Secure funding and legislative support from federal, state, and local governments.

+Management is complex and expensive.
+A major challenge for Finger Lakes PRISM is to secure thefunding and support necessary to accomplish our mission in alignment with our vision.
+Strategies to garner funding and support must betargeted, dynamic, and consistent.

 The Finger Lakes PRISM continually seeks ways to increase external funding and provide support to partner projects.
 During the 2021 fiscal year, Finger Lakes PRISM received funding to help NYS Parks delineate and control invasive species across 5 wetland locations.
-Funding for this project (\$40,000) will continue for two years and greatly increases the capacity to mitigate the impacts of invasive species in threatened wetland systems.
-Additionally, Finger Lakes PRISM secured funding from the Upper Susquehanna Conservation Alliance (\$11,500) to survey for and control invasive species in Broome County Parks, an area particularly susceptible to SLF.
-Finger Lakes PRISM submitted a proposal for the USDA Landscape Scale Restoration proposal
+Funding for this project (\$59,443) greatly increases the capacity to mitigate the impacts of invasive species in threatened wetland systems.
+Additionally, Finger Lakes PRISM secured funding from the Upper Susquehanna Conservation Alliance (\$11,500) to survey for and control invasive species in Broome County Parks.
+Finger municipalities on emergency response to invasive species, specifically SLF.

-(in review: \$149,652), and has provided letters of support for Ontario County hemlock control and restoration.
-Finger Lakes PRISM will provide training and resources to volunteers and field crews on this project.
-Finally, the Finger Lakes PRISM has worked with the NY Integrated Pest Management (IPM) Program at Cornell University, the Northeast IPM program, and NY AGM on programming to inform officials and OUTCOME: Adequate funding and consistent support ensures effective IS management across Region. municipalities on our emergency response to SLF.
 A webinar, targeting municipal and elected officials, private industry and the general public had over 400 registrants who received information and resources about SLF.
 This event featured how to sign up to 'adopt a trap' and a link to the webinar recording can be found on www.fingerlakesinvasives.org.

+Lakes PRISM also submitted a proposal for the USDA Landscape Scale Restoration proposal (not funded), and has provided letters of support for Ontario County hemlock control and restoration.
+Finally, the Finger Lakes PRISM has worked with the NY Integrated Pest Management (IPM) Program at Cornell University, the Northeast IPM program, and NY AGM on programming to inform officials and

+OUTCOME: Adequate funding and consistent support ensures effective IS management across Region.

 The Finger Lakes Partnership for Regional Invasive Species Management (Finger Lakes PRISM) is a collaborative program designed to address the threat of invasive species.
 Housed within Hobart and William Smith Colleges' Finger Lakes Institute (FLI), the program is one of eight across New York that focuses on managing invasive species, developing detection programs, employing response efforts, providing education programs and outreach, and working with communities.
 PRISM programs are administered through the New York State Department of Environmental Conservation.

 Hobart and William Smith are nationally recognized liberal arts colleges defined by a longstanding focus on educating across academic disciplines and an intellectual environment that cultivates faculty and student connections.
 With a strong commitment to inclusive excellence, the Colleges have a distinguished history of interdisciplinary teaching and scholarship, curricular innovation and exceptional outcomes.
 Hobart and William Smith provide robust programs in career development, study abroad, service, leadership and athletics.
 There are 45 majors and 68 minors.
 With an enrollment of 2,241, more than 60 percent of students study abroad through the No. 1 global education program in the country and all participate in community service.
 Located in the heart of the Finger Lakes region, Hobart and William Smith enjoy a lakeside campus on the shore of Seneca Lake.
 Originally founded as two separate colleges (Hobart for men in 1822 and William Smith for women in 1908), Hobart and William Smith students share the same campus, faculty, administration and curriculum.
-Contact: